artwired/manage_site/README.md

 # manage_site

 Nov 14, 2022 - Day 15
 Working on the styles for the slider today.
 I wrapped the list items for each slide in a div called slide-content to simplify some positioning issues.
 The main thing I was struggling with today was trying to get A11Y slider to work consistently using the browser links.
 One second it would work and the nexy second it wouldn't.
-As of now I still don'y have a next and previous button and my layout is scrolling on the right side. frustrating!!
+As of now I still don't have a next and previous button and my layout is scrolling on the right side.
+Frustrating!!
 Will continue to try to figure this out tomorrow.

 Nov 12, 2022 - Day 14
 Started Working on the slider today and wrapped up the styling for the 3 points in the "What's Different About Manage" section.
 We are using the A11Y slider and on Kevins tutorial it's showing default previous and next buttons.
 I have no idea why they are not showing up on my slider.
 We also started working on the layout for each individual slide.